Salisbury man dead with multiple gunshot wounds, another arrested after chase, shootout - Salisbury Post

 Salisbury man dead with multiple gunshot wounds, another arrested after chase, shootout

-SALSIBURY — A 28-year-old Salisbury man has been identified as the man found dead with multiple gunshot wounds after a Rowan County Sheriff’s Office chase that ended with a shootout.
+SALISBURY — A 28-year-old Salisbury man has been identified as the person found dead with multiple gunshot wounds after a Rowan County Sheriff’s Office chase ended with a shootout.

-James Edward Coe was being surveilled by sheriff’s deputies and wanted for a number of charges before being found dead after the chase.
-The Rowan County Sheriff’s Office said the charges included felony fleeing officers as part of a Feb.
+James Edward Coe was under surveillance by sheriff’s deputies Wednesday and wanted for a number of charges before being found dead after the chase.
+The Rowan County Sheriff’s Office said the charges included felony fleeing officers as a result of a Feb.
 1 chase in Rockwell as well as a robbery in Virginia.
 Coe previously had been convicted of breaking and entering a motor vehicle and was out on bond at the time of the chase for possession of a firearm by a felon.

 Coe was the passenger in a vehicle driven by Devin Alexander Cornwell, 23, of Albemarle, the Sheriff’s Office said.
 Cornwell was charged with felony fleeing to elude law enforcement as well as failure to appear.
 He was out of jail on bond for drug and weapons charges.